mouseless/baked/unreleased.md

   in `MenuPage`
 - `ComputedData` now accepts args to be passed from backend to frontend
 - `RemoteData` now accepts query
-- `useQuery` composable is added as a computed data to use query parameters in place for a data
-  - When used in query data of a remote data, it forwards current page's all query parameters to a remote call, allowing to use an endpoint of a rich transient in a data panel
-- `Bake.vue` now provides `uiContext` for a component to have a unique key within a page
+- `Bake.vue` now provides a baked component path under `useContext().path()` to be used as a unique key within a page
 - `Bake.vue` now manages `loading` state, making it possible for components to show a skeleton during loding
 - `SideMenu`, `PageTitle`, `Header` now supports skeleton
 - `DetailPage` and its conventions are removed
+- `ReportPage` now supports query parameters
+- `DataPanel` now supports parameters